ulyngs/oxforddown/README.md

   - (For opaque reasons, Yihui Xie's [TinyTeX](https://yihui.name/tinytex/) sometimes causes trouble!
 If you are unable to get the PDF output to work with TinyTex, try uninstalling it with tinytex::uninstall_tinytex(), then install the MacTeX LaTeX distribution and restart RStudio.)
 - [R](https://cran.rstudio.com) and [RStudio version 1.2 preview](https://www.rstudio.com/products/rstudio/download/preview/)
   - (pandoc version 2 or higher - comes bundled with RStudio v1.2 preview)
-- a number of R packages (including `bookdown` and `thesisdown`) which should (hopefully) be automatically installed for you (if you don't have them already) when you knit this project for the first time in RStudio
+- The R packages `bookdown`, `tidyverse`and `kableExtra` (should be automatically installed for you if you don't already have them, when you build this project for the first time in RStudio)

 # Example output
 - PDF output: see [**docs/_main.pdf**](https://github.com/ulyngs/oxforddown/blob/master/docs/_main.pdf)